Columbus Crew: Transitions (2004–2006)

 With the departure of Brian McBride, Columbus added Robin Fraser and Simon Elliott to the club.
 These additions proved to be vital as Fraser went on to win the Defender of the Year award in 2004.
-The Crew set a franchise record for points, 49, by going 12–5–13, thanks in part to an 18-game unbeaten streak (8–0–10) to end the season.
+The Crew won the Supporters' Shield set a franchise record for points, 49, by going 12–5–13, thanks in part to an 18-game unbeaten streak (8–0–10) to end the season.
 Despite winning the Supporters' Shield for best record in the league, the club would be eliminated from the MLS Cup in the Eastern Conference semi-finals.
 In his last season for the Black & Gold, Jeff Cunningham scored his 62nd goal, which tied him with McBride for the franchise record.

 Over both of the next two seasons, Columbus battled injuries to several players and struggled to win many games.
 Despite winning the MLS Coach of the Year Award in 2004, Andrulis was replaced on an interim basis by Robert Warzycha midway through the 2005 season.
-After missing playoffs in the 2005 season, the club would hire former L.A.
+After missing the playoffs in the 2005 season, the club would hire former L.A.
 Galaxy and UCLA head coach Sigi Schmid.
 Schmid had won an MLS Cup and U.S. Open Championship in his six seasons with Galaxy.
 Warzycha remained on staff under Schmid.
 In 2006, the Crew went on a 13-game winless streak (0–7–6) between June 10 and August 19.
 The season ended on a tragic note when team founder and owner Lamar Hunt died on December 14, 2006.

 Around this time, Columbus Crew supporters began using the term "Massive" to describe the club and city, at first ironically, but then as a term of pride and endearment of the club that continuously fought the odds.